hypotisctic/ojteyesonlycuddy/README.md

 > its super crude, atleast stuff rotates :shipit:

 > [!NOTE]
-> this is my first "gui" i cant rlly make my own scripts except for stuff in like brainrot games,
+> this is my first "gui" i cant rlly make my own scripts except for stuff in like brainrot games
+>
 > check out the screenshots before executing
 >
 > you can test the trial version on my [test game](https://www.roblox.com/games/104278617220585/ojt-world) without executing (16+)